- This event has passed.

 Ralston’s photographs document the austere and severe beauty of the arctic landscape, as well as Inuit villages and hunting camps, polar bears, and whales, all under the midnight sun.

-Special thanks to our sponsor – the Dip Net Restaurant in Port Clyde!
+Special thanks to our sponsors – the Dip Net Restaurant in Port Clyde and Machias Savings Bank!